20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 ## What are we trying to get out of our initial conditions?

 In this phase, what we're trying to do is construct an initial geodesic velocity $v^\mu$ that represents where our lightray is going.
-In a regular, flat, 3d simulation, its very easy - we define a plane in front of our camera, and construct a ray, from the camera's origin, through a pixel on that plane.
+In a regular, flat, 3d simulation, its very easy - you define a plane in front of the camera, and construct a ray, from the camera's origin, through a pixel on that plane.
 If a pixel has a position $p=(x-width/2, y-height/2, f)$ (f being the planes distance from the camera) on that plane, then the ray's direction in 3d space is $d=norm(p)$

-The question then becomes: how do we translate our ray direction $d$ in 3d space, to a valid geodesic velocity in 4d spacetime?
+The question then becomes: how do we translate that ray direction $d$ in 3d space, to a valid geodesic velocity in 4d spacetime?
 The answer is: tetrads

 ## Tetrads are my own personal nightmare, and soon they will be yours